ustclug/Yuki/README.md

 # Introduction

-Aims to provide effortless management of docker containers on USTC Mirrors
+Aims to provide effortless management of Docker containers on Mirror sites.

 # Dependencies